Anyone who wants an online presence must know how to write content for a website.

 Length and frequency of posts

-As a general rule, your posts should be a minimum of 1,000 words.
-With that being said, I always think that quality is more important than quantity, so if you’re not getting your 1,000 words, don’t worry.
-I sometimes have an idea for a post that might only be 600-700 words and there’s no point lengthening it just for the sake of it.
+As a general rule, your posts should be a minimum of 1,000 words, or even more if you can.
+I think about 1,500 words is an optimum length.
+With that being said, I always think that quality is more important than quantity, so if you’re not getting your 1,500 words, don’t worry.
+I sometimes have an idea for a post that might only be 700-800 words and there’s no point lengthening it just for the sake of it.
 I have had posts indexed with Google the very same day that have been less than 1,000 words.

 You should be posting at least 2-3 times per week.
 The more you post the better!
 Many people who start blogging are doing it in their ‘spare time’.
 (Who has spare time, right?)
 What I mean is, many people work and have life commitments, so producing a 1,000 word post every day is going to be a big ask for most of us.